Member guidelines are in place to help you get the most from your Voices membership in an environment that's friendly, safe, and secure.

-A voice talent membership at Voices.com provides you with an online presence.
-We are primarily a marketing tool for voice talent.
-We are not part of the voice over talent selection process (save for Professional Service jobs) and never part of the awarding process for any job.
+A talent membership at Voices provides you with an online presence.
+We are primarily a marketing tool for creative talent.
+We are not part of the talent selection process (save for Professional Service jobs) and never part of the awarding process for any job.

 We cannot guarantee that you'll be awarded a job within a specific timeframe.

-Your ability to get work depends solely on you and the clients who are listening to your demos.
+Your ability to get work depends solely on you and the clients who are listening to your work.

-We provide you with a Profile, hosted and maintained by us, file space to store your demos, image and text files, access to resources like suggestions on studio equipment, how to optimize your Profile to maximize search results, how to bill a client for your services, what to bill a client for your services, sample scripts and so on.
+We provide you with a Profile, hosted and maintained by us, file space to store your demos and portfolio samples, image and text files, access to resources, how to optimize your Profile to maximize search results, how to bill a client for your services, what to bill a client for your services, and so on.

 We bring the clients to the site; it's your job to get the job.

-If a job has been awarded via SurePay™, the following are a list of actions Voices.com will take to assist a member in moving forward.
+If a job has been awarded via SurePay™, the following are a list of actions Voices will take to assist a member in moving forward.

-- Voices.com will follow up with a client or talent if a job appears stuck in one of the SurePay™ stages.
+- Voices will follow up with a client or talent if a job appears stuck in one of the SurePay™ stages.

 - Clients who have indicated difficulty in making a deposit.

-- Clients who have not yet created an Agreement.
+- Clients who have not yet created a Job Agreement.

-- Talent who have not yet accepted an Agreement.
+- Talent who have not yet accepted a Job Agreement.